MSD Crank Trigger Setup and Rotor Phasing

 Flying Magnet Sensor Info

-- MSD PN 8276 Non Magnetic Crank Trigger Pickup / Sensor , the 3/4 x16 UNF model should measure 65-90 ohms Resistance.
+- MSD PN 8276 Non Magnetic Crank Trigger Pickup / Sensor , the 3/4 x16 UNF model should measure 70-90 ohms Resistance.
 Innovators West also sells a replacement Flying Magnet Crank Trigger Sensor, PN#964 which is a direct replacement.
+Neil & Parks also has a 3/8" Diameter Made in the USA Crank Trigger sensor with ground that is very popular.

 - When a MSD Crank Trigger Sensor is about to die, you will often see huge variations in the RpmDiff trace in the MSD GraphView Software